-Crusts are the foundation of many desserts so it’s important to treat them seriously.
+Vegan crusts are the foundation of many desserts so it’s important to treat them seriously.
 When making a crust for a springform pan, it’s important to have options that pair nicely with your dessert.
-Regular cheesecakes go great with a graham cracker crust but what if you’re not going the traditional route?
-That apple caramel cheesecake might be better paired with a ginger snap cookie crust or a walnut crust.
+One example is that you'd want to use a gluten-free crust with a gluten-free cheesecake.
+Regular cheesecakes go great with a graham cracker crust recipe but what if you’re not going the traditional route?
+That Vegan Apple Caramel Cheesecake might be better paired with a ginger snap cookie crust or a walnut crust.
 What if you’re doing something entirely different from a cheesecake or maybe you have a gluten intolerance?
-Maybe you want to take it to the next level and make a chocolate mouse with a hazelnut crust!
+Maybe you want to take it to the next level and make a Vegan Chocolate Mouse with a hazelnut crust!
 Now you can do almost any type of spring form crust if you have access to dry cookies or nuts based on the recipe below.

-Cookie Crust for a 9 inch spring form pan
+Vegan Cookie Crust Recipe for a 9 inch spring form pan

 140 grams dry, crispy cookies such as graham crackers (about 9), Mi-Del ginger snaps, Nilla Wafers, chocolate Oreo cookie halves, etc

 5 Tablespoons unrefined coconut oil, melted